CARDS OF SUCCESS

 THE KING OF PENTACLES

 The King of Pentacles indicates the ultimate material success.
 The card reflects abundance to the point of overflowing, providing a secure life of luxury.
 On its own may seem a little over the top, in that the King shows us that he has more than he practically needs.
 However, this excess provides an opportunity to spread his wealth through philanthropic activities and charitable causes.
-In this context the King of Pentacles gives holistic success generated from wealth that can transform lives of people and society for the greater good.
+In this context, the King of Pentacles success has a holistic focus, abundantly generated wealth that can transform lives of people and society for the greater good.

 6 OF WANDS

 The horseman rides triumphantly amongst the crowd with a wreath, signifying success and completion.
-The card is about victory, recognition and heightened status amongst your peers as a result of your successful accomplishments.
+The card is reflects victory, recognition and heightened status amongst peers as a result of successful accomplishments.
 The success of the 6 of Wands is most often experienced in work and study.
 In a reading the card can indicate a successful job application or completion of a project or goal in the study or the workplace.
 The card always generates wider acknowledgment of your achievement through peers and professionals in your area of expertise.

 KING OF WANDS

 The Chariot manifests success through pure will.
 Once the Charioteers mind has been set, there is nothing stoping him from achieving his goal, he is literally driven without distraction towards achievement.
 The idea of The Chariot is mental fixity, nothing deflects his focus and therefore nothing can deter him from achieving a set goal.
 The Chariot is a card of triumph, stemming from the fact he has no question of doubt or distraction, he knows what he wants and what must to be done to achieve it.
 Success in this context stems from mastering the mental ability to focus and remain unwavering.

 10 OF PENTACLES